chibimayura/chibimayura/README.md

-### Greetings fellow programmer 👀💻
+### Greetings fellow programmer, 👀💻

-I am a full stack engineer, filmmaker, and AR/VR enthusiast with a background in Japanese and Cinema & Digital Media. 📽️ 👩‍💻
+### I am a full stack engineer, filmmaker, and AR/VR enthusiast with a background in Japanese and Cinema & Digital Media. 📽️ 👩‍💻

 #### Skills
 - React/React Native ⚛️📱🖥️